Lasell University

 Lasell University (LU) is a private university in Newton, Massachusetts, United States.
-It was founded in 1851 as a women's seminary.
+It was founded by Edward Lasell in 1851 as a women's seminary.
 It became a college in 1932, a four-year institution in 1989, coeducational in 1997, and a university proper in 2019.
 The campus spans 54 acres and is located in the village of Auburndale.

 Lasell offers bachelor's, master's, and graduate degrees in several disciplines.
 The university participates in NCAA Division III athletics, as well as having a student newspaper, a student yearbook, and a student-run radio station.

 History

-Lasell was founded in 1851 as the "Auburndale Female Seminary" by Williams College Professor of Chemistry, Edward Lasell, after he took a sabbatical from his job in Williamstown to teach at the Mount Holyoke Female Seminary in South Hadley, where the experience inspired him to invest more personally in women's education.
+Lasell was founded in 1851 as the "Auburndale Female Seminary" by Edward Lasell, after he took a sabbatical year from his job as Professor of Chemistry in Williams College Williamstown to teach at the Mount Holyoke Female Seminary in South Hadley, where the experience inspired him to invest more personally in women's education.
 He died of typhoid fever during the first semester, but his school proved highly successful as a first-rate educational institution and was soon renamed "Lasell Female Seminary" in his memory.

 Its name later changed to "Lasell Seminary for Young Women", and in 1874, governance was given to a board of trustees and Principal Charles C. Bragdon.
 Bragdon further expanded the faculty to make Lasell renowned as a more academically rigorous institution, a prestigious school with a highly scientific approach to domestic work, art, and music.
 As an innovative institution, known for a radical approach to women's education at the time, Lasell also administered the Harvard exams and offered law courses for women.